antonbabenko/serverless.tf/README.md

 Lambda functions usually have dependencies (libraries and binaries) built locally, in Docker, or by using external tools or services (e.g., [AWS CodeBuild](https://aws.amazon.com/codebuild/)).

-[Terraform AWS Lambda module](https://github.com/terraform-aws-modules/terraform-aws-lambda) supports all of these ways of building dependencies (see [examples](https://github.com/terraform-aws-modules/terraform-aws-lambda/tree/master/examples) there).
+[Terraform AWS Lambda module](https://github.com/terraform-aws-modules/terraform-aws-lambda) supports all of these ways of building dependencies (see [examples/build-package](https://github.com/terraform-aws-modules/terraform-aws-lambda/tree/master/examples/build-package) there).

-Lambda layers have the same build and package process, so building the Lambda layer and Lambda functions is an identical process.
+Building Lambda layer and Lambda functions is an identical process, and it is already supported by the module.

 Using commands like [sam build](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-build.html) provided by AWS SAM can be a feasible option if you are using AWS SAM already and want to perform gradual migration towards serverless.tf's approach and start using Terraform AWS Lambda module where extra features like exclude files by masks, configurable storage, and conditional creation already supported.